MtnBiker/Photo-Renaming-gpsCoords/_Implementation Notes for Processing-OM.md

 fileDateTimeOriginal review what this is for FIXME DateTimeUTC and DateTimeOriginal and OffsetTime to check that camera was set correctly.
 These are what the camera thinks is right.
 Maybe check against the time zones.yml, but ignore for now

-#### test images
+#### test images.
+See OM EXIF for different shooting modes.numbers
 virginOMcopy folder
 OA184727–OA184736 10 photos  "Continuous Shooting Shot xx; Electronic shutter", OA184737 "Single Shot; Electronic shutter", OA184738–OA184742 5 photos "Continuous Shooting, Shot x; Electronic shutter", OA184805–OA184819 Focus stacking and result.
-OB035290–OB035292 Three sets of HiRes (3 images each)  The ori image does not specify it's a part of the Hi-Res OB035300 and OB045343 Two single shot jpg
+OB035290–OB035291 Two sets of HiRes (3 images each)  The ori image does not specify it's a part of the Hi-Res OB035300 and OB045343 Two single shot jpg
 OB045344 another HiRes (3 images),   #### Tripod Hi-Res 3 images. ori image does not specify it's a part of the Hi-Res OB115647 jpg preceding a focus stack
-OB115648–OB115662 Focus stack and result (16 total) OB115663 following jpg
+OB115648–OB115662 Focus bracketing and result (16 total) OB115663 following jpg
 OB115666.MOV
 OB115667.JPG